vigetlabs/colonel-kurtz/docs/colonel.md

-blocks      | The initial starting "seed" blocks for the instance blockTypes  | Block Types to use for this editor, see `blockTypes.md` maxChildren | The maximum number of root level blocks allow       | A whitelist of block type ids.
+blocks      | The initial starting "seed" blocks for the instance blockTypes  | Block Types to use for this editor, see `blockTypes.md` maxChildren | The maximum number of root level blocks maxDepth    | The maximum depth blocks can be nested allow       | A whitelist of block type ids.

 ## Walk-through